Epizephyrian Locris: Sanctuaries and temples

-There were numerous sanctuaries, sometimes with significant temples, especially inside the walls and dating to the archaic period, while those located immediately outside the walls but without monuments were no less important as shown by the abundant votive offerings.
+There were numerous sanctuaries, sometimes with significant temples, especially inside the walls and dating to the archaic period.
+Those located immediately outside the walls, but without monuments, were assumed to be no less important by virtue of the abundant votive offerings.

-Sanctuaries outside the city walls include those of Aphrodite, Persephone, the nymphs in Contrada Caruso and Demeter in Contrada Paparezza.
+Sanctuaries outside the city walls include those of Aphrodite, Persephone, the nymphs in Contrada Caruso, and Demeter in Contrada Paparezza.

 The sanctuary of Grotta Caruso, or Grotto of the Nymphs, was a cave with a spring where the nymphs were worshipped from the 6th century BC.

 A sanctuary to Athena was built on the Mannella hill within the city, likely from the 6th century BC.

 The sanctuary of Demeter

-The sanctuary of Demeter Thesmophoros, which was located immediately outside the northeast corner of the walls, faced the gate and covered about 3000 m^{2}.
-Demeter, mother of Persephone, was a goddess linked with the cycle of agriculture and was venerated here as Thesmophorus (thesmos = law; phoros = bearer), protectress of marriage and of the rites of passage from girlhood to adulthood.
-The sanctuary was located where the city met the countryside with a dual purpose of protecting the city through both female and soil fertility and with a political function for the cohesion of the social group and the respect of the laws.
+The sanctuary of Demeter Thesmophoros, which was located immediately outside the northeast corner of the walls, faced the gate, and covered about 3000 m^{2}.
+Demeter, mother of Persephone, was a goddess linked with the cycle of agriculture.
+She was venerated here as Thesmophorus (thesmos = law; phoros = bearer), protectress of both marriage and the rites of passage from girlhood to adulthood.
+The sanctuary was located where the city met the countryside, with a dual purpose of protecting the city through both female and soil fertility, and with a political function for the cohesion of the social group, and the respect of the laws.

 The temple of Adonis and House of Lions

-The small temple or sacellum was built in 500-480 BC in the Centocamere area just outside the walls, but on a different alignment to them.
+The small temple or sacellum was built in 500–480 BC in the Centocamere area just outside the walls, but on a different alignment to them.
 Private worship of Adonis took place in the Athenian 'style' led by a female thiasos.
-The poet Nossis, one of the best preserved Greek women poets, wrote about this Locrian cult around 310 BC as she was perhaps was part of one of the female thiasoi who honoured the goddess.
+The poet Nossis, one of the best preserved Greek women poets, wrote about this Locrian cult around 310 BC, as she was perhaps part of one of the female thiasoi who honoured the goddess.